 Healthdirect Australia has launched a free online test that helps predict your chances of developing any of Australia's 3 biggest health concerns.

-The simple online questionnaire takes just minutes to complete, spits out a red (high), amber (medium) or green (high) alert for each chronic disease, and offers tips to reduce your risk.
+The simple online questionnaire takes just minutes to complete, spits out a red (high), amber (medium) or green (low) alert for each chronic disease, and offers tips to reduce your risk.

 Not your average risk calculator

 "There are a lot of people who don't know they're suffering from a chronic disease.
 What we're trying to do is get them to a path where they can get help," Healthdirect Australia CEO, Karen Borg, told 7NEWS on Tuesday.The test is an easy-to-use first step to help someone know they are at risk.
 "If you're a 'red', I'd suggest seeing a GP straight away.
 With an amber or a green report, it's more about what actions you can take."

 "The test goes further than many risk calculators, by providing a personalised report which shows, based on the information they entered, how each individual can make changes to their habits and lifestyle — and this will substantially increase their likelihood of living a longer, healthier life," says Ms Borg.

 Heart disease is the leading single cause of death of Australians, and 13 million Aussies have 3 or more preventable risk factors for heart disease.